 I have a 75 year old surrogate Grandma who is my long time pen pal.
 We appreciate the thoughtfulness and uniqueness of the stationary.
 The message inside and even the journey it took to get there add to the romanticism of said gesture.
 Handwritten love letters have been rendered obsolete because of technology.
 Times change and so must we…but is the love letter totally lost on this generation of lovers?
 I’m here to tell you the value of the old fashioned love letter!

 Love Letter Writing is Nostalgic

-These days, with nearly every household owning a computer or at least a laptop and having a smartphone, the need for handwritten love letters has just about disappeared.
+These days the need for handwritten love letters has just about disappeared.
 You can just email or text your love and have it delivered instantly.
-For a generation that has never known any other way, getting a letter in the mail (especially handwritten) can be the most unique and endearing gift of all.
+Especially for our generation, getting a handwritten letter in the mail can be the most unique and endearing gift of all.

-It can bring the couple back to a time of nostalgia when a letter was the only way a couple could communicate through distance.
-Once upon a not so distant past, to send news, gossip, or love between war-torn lovers, letter writing was the only way.
-In an era when there were no such things as phones, computers, or televisions, writing a letter brought people together and kept them together.
-Love between people is as old as time and what better way to celebrate your love than to putting pen to paper just like your ancestors had.
+A letter in the mail is nostalgic.
+Once upon a time it was the only way a couple could communicate across long distances.
+The only way to send news, gossip, or tell your lover that you miss then was sending a letter.
+It was an era when there were no such things as phones or computers.
+Writing a letter brought people together and kept them together.
+Love between people is as old as time and what better way to celebrate your love.

 Love Letter Writing is Unique and Personal